Skip to content

 Most customer communications tools only offer calling and text messaging solutions, not video.
 Dialpad offers all three services so you can communicate with customers how you like.

-Dialpad’s real-time transcription tools also work on video calls.
-You can see what customers are saying the moment it happens, which is perfect if you can’t turn on your mic during a video conference.
+Dialpad’s real-time transcription tools also work on video calls, which is perfect if you can’t turn on your mic during a video conference.

 3. Desk phone support

-Like Nextiva and RingCentral, Dialpad offers desk phones and headsets you can purchase for your team.
+Like Nextiva and RingCentral, Dialpad lets you purchase desk phones and headsets for your team.
 If your team comes into an office or has a hybrid working environment, this might be right for you.

 But if you want to use Dialpad for its video conferencing features, desk phone compatibility won’t matter much.
 Even if it does, you should be aware of its limitations: